cube-drone/rt0/players-guide/src/gm/factions.md

 Private Security & Enforcement" in full, but even the Executare have taken to calling themselves Executare when they're not around superiors - it's just easier.

-The enforcement arm of Moon Unit Zappa, the Executare are putatively responsible for keeping the peace on the Moon.
+The enforcement arm of Paradise Lua, the Executare are putatively responsible for keeping the peace on the Moon.

 You'll know them from their crimson utility shirts, baby blue gloves, and belts well-stocked with various and sundry weapons - tasers, batons, and pepper spray.
-They _would_ all carry firearms were it not for a handful of incidents early in the moon's history where a suddenly depressurized corner of Moon Unit Zappa claimed dozens of lives.
+They _would_ all carry firearms were it not for a handful of incidents early in the moon's history where a suddenly depressurized corner of Paradise Lua claimed dozens of lives.
 Many still carry firearms, anyways.

 Most of the Executare believe that the Moon is controlled by a fanciful conspiracy called "The Ouroborous", and regard anything with a circle on it a sign of the